Hi, I’m Becky.

-Becky Livingston is a writer, teacher and author of the memoir The Suitcase & The Jar: Travels with a Daughter’s Ashes, completed after travelling across the globe for more than two years.
+I’m the author of the BC best-selling memoir, The Suitcase & The Jar: Travels with a Daughter’s Ashes, completed after travelling the globe for two years.

 My work has been featured in a variety of publications, including The Vancouver Sun, CBC News, BC Bookworld, Modern Loss, Hecktic Travels, and the IBTA Annual Magazine 2017/18.
 I also contributed to the anthology, Always With You: Parents Talk About the Death of a Child (Demeter Press 2018)